 6.5 How do I make these cookies gluten-free?

-Simply replace all-purpose flour with a gluten-free flour blend and ensure that all other ingredients are also gluten-free.
+Replace all-purpose flour with a gluten-free flour blend and check all your other ingredients are gluten-free too.

 7. Conclusion